 Artist Statement

-The human spirit lives, survives, and travels through life in spite of the obstacles and sufferings of existence.
-This flame or spark of life that is so easily extinguished can also be fanned into flames.
+The human spirit lives, survives, and travels through life despite the obstacles and sufferings of existence.
 Our environments and early emotional relationships form the framework of life, and can both foster and hinder our development as human beings.
-These emotional, familial, and spiritual relationships are critical in forming a sense of self and of belonging, and ultimately our understanding of the world.
+These relationships are critical in forming a sense of self and of belonging, and ultimately our understanding of the world.

 Historically, figurative sculpture and portraiture were used to honor powerful and esteemed members of society.
-My focus is to combine traditional portraiture with subjects that are mostly invisible or marginalized in modern society.
-By recognizing them in sculpture, the work takes on new meaning that both honors the neglected and challenges traditional ideals of importance and value.
+My focus is to combine traditional portraiture with subjects that are often overlooked in modern society.
+By recognizing them in sculpture, the work both honors the neglected and challenges traditional ideals of importance and value.